 Some people have tests for bowel cancer because they have symptoms.
-Others may not have any symptoms, but have a strong family history of bowel cancer or have received a positive result from a screening test.
+Others may not have any symptoms, but have a strong family history of bowel cancer, or have received a positive result from a screening test.

 Your doctor will examine your body, feeling your abdomen for any swelling.
-To check for problems in the lowest part of the bowel (anus and rectum), your doctor will insert a gloved finger into your anus and feel for any lumps or swelling.
+To check for problems in the rectum and anus, your doctor will insert a gloved, lubricated finger into your anus and feel for any lumps or swelling.
 This is called a digital rectal examination (DRE), and it may be uncomfortable, but it shouldn't be painful.

 You may have a blood test to assess your general health and to look for signs that suggest you are losing blood in your poo.
 The blood test may measure chemicals that are found or made in your liver and check your red blood cell count.

 Screening test for bowel cancer

 Screening is the process of looking for cancer, or abnormalities that could lead to cancer, in people who do not have any symptoms.
 It is particularly important for bowel cancer, which often has no symptoms in its early stages.

 Through the National Bowel Cancer Screening Program, people aged 50–74 are automatically sent a free iFOBT kit every two years.
 A test kit can also be purchased from some pharmacies.
 It is very important that you do the iFOBT as it can find precancerous polyps and early cancers in the bowel.
 Removing polyps reduces the risk of developing bowel cancer, and finding bowel cancer early can greatly improve the chance of surviving the disease.

 You can access more information from the Department of Health and the Indigenous Bowel Screen websites.

 Screening for people with a higher risk